Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Gynecological examination.

-Once every six months - a year, young women need to visit a gynecologist.
+Once every six months to a year, young women need to visit a gynecologist.
 Standard examinations at this age:

-• examination of the vagina and cervix for the presence of erosions, benign tumors - papillomas and condylomas (viral warts);
+• examination of the vagina and cervix for erosions, benign tumors— papillomas and condylomas (viral warts);

 • palpation examination of the mammary glands;

-• Ultrasound of the mammary glands for early detection of fibroadenomatosis - nodes or seals;
+• Ultrasound of the mammary glands for early detection fibroadenomatosis - nodes or compactions;

-• a smear from the cervix for the presence of atypical cells - precancerous or cancerous.
+• cervical smear to check for atypical cells– precancerous or cancerous.

 The smear material is examined under a microscope in the laboratory by a cytologist.
 Results are usually ready within three to four weeks.